pedrohenriquecordeiro/breweries-case/infra/readme.md

 ## Details

-- For Terraform details, see the [terraform/readme](terraform/readme.md).
+- For Terraform details, see [terraform/readme](terraform/readme.md).
-- For Kubernetes details, see the [kubernetes/readme](kubernetes/readme.md).
+- For Kubernetes details, see [kubernetes/readme](kubernetes/readme.md).